JohnRomanelis/SPVD/README.md

 - **12/8/2024**: Arxiv submission of the SPVD preprint.
 - **12/9/2024**: Release of [SPVD Lightning](https://github.com/JohnRomanelis/SPVD_Lightning.git).
 We replace the pclab custom library with Pytorch Lightning ⚡
 - **29/11/2024**: Release of pretrained checkpoint for point cloud completion for the SPVD smallest variant.
 Check the *Checkpoints* section below.
+- **04/12/2024**: Release of [Gradio](https://www.gradio.app/) app 🚀 for the *Completion* and *Super-Resolution* tasks.
+Check the *Gradio app* section below for more information.
+We have also released the checkpoints for point cloud super resolution of the SPVD smallest variant.

 # Installation

 ### 1. Set Up an Anaconda Environment